takebayashi/p5-WebService-Instapaper/README.md

 # NAME

-WebService::Instapaper - It's new $module
+WebService::Instapaper - A client for the Instapaper Full API

 # SYNOPSIS

     use WebService::Instapaper;

+    my $client = WebService::Instapaper->new(token => '...', secret => '...');

 # DESCRIPTION

-WebService::Instapaper is ...
+WebService::Instapaper is a client for the Instapepr Full API.

 # LICENSE